 We may purchase assets from or sell assets to the Advisor and its affiliates or their clients.
 These purchases and sales may cause conflicts of interest, including with respect to the consideration offered and the obligations of such affiliates.
-The purchases and sales referred to in this paragraph will be subject to the approval of a majority of directors (including a majority of our independent directors) not otherwise interested in the transaction.
+The purchases and sales referred to in this paragraph are subject to the approval of a majority of directors (including a majority of our independent directors) not otherwise interested in the transaction.

-Certain Other NRE Accounts have similar or overlapping investment objectives and guidelines, and we will not be allocated certain opportunities and may be allocated only opportunities with lower relative returns.
+Certain Other Nuveen Real Estate Accounts have similar or overlapping investment objectives and guidelines, and we will not be allocated certain opportunities and may be allocated only opportunities with lower relative returns.

-Certain inherent conflicts of interest arise from the fact that Nuveen and its affiliates, including the Advisor, provide investment management and other services both to us and to other persons and entities, whether or not the investment objectives or guidelines of any such other person or entity are similar to ours, including, without limitation, the sponsoring, closing and/or managing of Other NRE Accounts.
-In particular, there will be overlap of real property and real estate-related asset investment opportunities with certain Other NRE Accounts that are actively investing and similar overlap with future Other NRE Accounts.
-This overlap could create conflicts of interest.
+Certain inherent conflicts of interest arise from the fact that Nuveen and its affiliates, provide investment management and other services both to us and to other persons and entities, whether or not the investment objectives or guidelines of any such other person or entity are similar to ours, including, without limitation, the sponsoring, closing and/or managing of Other Nuveen Real Estate Accounts.
+In particular, there is overlap of real property and real estate-related asset investment opportunities with certain Other Nuveen Real Estate Accounts that are actively investing and similar overlap with future Other Nuveen Real Estate Accounts that may be established.
+This overlap will from time to time create conflicts of interest.
 Additionally, in certain circumstances investment opportunities suitable for us will not be presented to us and there will be one or more investment opportunities where our participation is restricted.